 The alignment does not appear in the map by default.
-To display the alignment in the map, tap 😂 in the map toolbar and then tap the alignment file to make it visible.
-See To view the pipeline in the map, page 19.
+To display the alignment in the map, tap 😂 in the map toolbar to open the Layer manager and select the Map files tab.
+Tap the alignment file to make it visible.
+See To view the pipeline in the map, page 20.